Operative Regional Policy Statement

 Iwi Perceptions Survey

-Council will be sending out the second biennial iwi perceptions survey on 1 February 2018.
-As with the first survey in 2016, the survey forms part of the monitoring requirements for the iwi resource management objectives in the Regional Policy Statement.
+As part of monitoring the implementation of the reginal Policy Statement Iwi Resource Management provisions, Council has carried out two iwi perceptions surveys in 2016 and 2018.
 The survey also incorporates questions on Regional Council’s resource consents processes.
 You can find more information and a link to the second survey here.